Observation of a gapped phase in the one-dimensional $S = {\frac{1}{2}}$ Heisenberg antiferromagnetic chain Cu(Ampy)ClBr: Experimental Results

-Powder XRD data collected at room temperature for Cu(Ampy)ClBr are shown in Fig. \ref{F1}.
-Rietveld refinement of the XRD patterns was carried out using FullProf software package~\cite{rodriguez1993recent}, taking initial structure parameters from Ref. \cite{OConnor1985, helis1977}.
-The result suggests that the obtained structure of Cu(Ampy)ClBr is similar to its analogous coordination compound Cu(Ampy)X$_2$ (X=Cl, Br), reported previously \cite{OConnor1985, helis1977}.
-During refinement, the positions of carbon, hydrogen, nitrogen atoms for Cu(Ampy)ClBr could not be refined and were kept fixed to the values of Cu(Ampy)Cl$_2$.
-The lattice constants $a$, $b$, $c$ and $\gamma$ for Cu(Ampy)ClBr are found to be between those of the pure Cl and Br analogues.
-The refined structural parameters are tabulated in Table \ref{tab:table1}.
-Carbon atom C(6) of the Ampy rings are disordered over two equally-populated positions separated by 0.534(1) \AA~ across the mirror plane.
-In Fig. \ref{F2}(a), these two positions are denoted as C(6) and C$^\prime$(6).
-Such disorder was also observed in other Cu$^{2+}$ complexes Cu(Ampy)Cl$_2$ (Ampy=C$_6$H$_8$N$_2$ = 2-(aminomethyl)pyridine) \cite{OConnor1985}, Cu$(en)$Cl$_2$ ($en =$ C$_2$H$_{8}$N$_2$ = ethylenediamine) \cite{harvey1986}, Cu$(tn)$Cl$_2$ ($tn =$ C$_3$H$_{10}$N$_2$ = 1,3-diaminopropane) \cite{tarasenko2023}.
 Fig. \ref{F2}(b) presents the Cu(Ampy)ClBr molecular structure of Cu(Ampy)ClBr with Ampy= C$_6$H$_8$N$_2$ ligand.
 Shown in Fig. \ref{F2} (c) is the coordination around each Cu$^{2+}$ ion is a tetragonally distorted octahedron due to the Jahn-Teller (J-T) effect.
 Due to the J-T distortion, magnetic interaction between spin-1/2 Cu$^{2+}$ moments are expected to be anisotropic.
 The four in-plane short bonds are formed by two cis-nitrogen (N) atoms of the C$_6$H$_8$N$_2$ ligand and two halide (X $=$ Cl$/$Br) atoms, X(1) and X(2).
 The out-of-plane bonds are completed by two X(2) atoms at much higher distances from Cu$^{2+}$ ion.
-In the basal plane, the Cu-X bond distance varies from 2.374(1) to 2.511(1) Å while the longest apical bond Cu-X(2) distance is 3.249(0) Å. The Cu-N bond lengths are in the range of 1.940-2.037 Å. The nearest-neighbor (NN) coupling between Cu-Cu distance is 3.732(1) \AA.
+In the basal plane, the Cu-X bond distance varies from 2.374(1) to 2.511(1) Å while the longest apical bond Cu-X(2) distance is 3.249(0) Å. The Cu-N bond lengths are in the range of 1.940-2.037 Å. The nearest Cu-Cu distance is 3.732(1) \AA.
 The zigzag chains are formed by incorporating the second NN, with a Cu-Cu distance = 6.324(1) \AA (see Fig. \ref{F2}(d)).
-The zigzag Cu-Cu magnetic chains propagate along the $b$ axis with the non-linear Cu-X(2)-Cu-X(2)-Cu superexchange pathway of magnetic interactions (see Fig. \ref{F2}(c)).
+The zigzag Cu-Cu magnetic chains propagate along the $b$-axis with the non-linear Cu-X(2)-Cu-X(2)-Cu superexchange pathway of magnetic interactions (see Fig. \ref{F2}(c)).
 Non-linear pathways propagate a weaker superexchange according to the Goodenough-Kanamori rules \cite{goodenough1963}.
 Superexchange through the Ampy, C$_6$H$_8$N$_2$ ring pathway orthogonal to the zigzag chain direction arises from the weak coupling $\pi$ mechanism and these Ampy ligands link the chains together into a 2D extended network.
 Magnetically, these $S= 1/2$ chains appear to be well isolated.